-- (1) A person may apply to the Board for a licence. - (2) An application is to be in an approved form and accompanied by - (a) any prescribed fee; and - (b) a statement relating to the applicant's record of offences in Tasmania issued by the Commissioner of Police; and - (c) a statement relating to the applicant's record of offences in any other place issued by a person holding an office in another State or a Territory that
+- (1) Subject to subsection (3), a person may apply to the Board for a licence. - (2) An application is to be in an approved form and accompanied by - (a) any prescribed fee; and - (b) a statement relating to the applicant's record of offences in Tasmania issued by the Commissioner of Police; and - (c) a statement relating to the applicant's record of offences in any other place issued by a person holding an office in another State or a Territory that

-- corresponds to the office of Commissioner of Police in this State; and - (d) any consent by any person to the disclosure of information as the Board considers relevant for the purposes of investigating the application; and - (e) any other documents and information the Board requires.
+- corresponds to the office of Commissioner of Police in this State; and - (d) any consent by any person to the disclosure of information as the Board considers relevant for the purposes of investigating the application; and - (e) any other documents and information the Board requires. - (3) A person who holds a licence by virtue of holding deemed registration is not required to make an application under this section for a licence.